 Why should you avoid this list of synthetic vitamins?

 Synthetic vitamins are usually made to help increase the supply of nutrients for the public in a very cheap way.

 While the intentions are good, the results aren’t always the same as natural in everyone’s bodies.

-They are also often made with chemicals and solvents, such as petroleum, formaldehyde, which are less-than-desirable.
+They are also often made with chemicals and solvents, such as petroleum, and formaldehyde, which are less than desirable.

 Some synthetic vitamins are riskier than others.

 While it is generally best to get natural vitamins, sometimes the cost is a factor.
 Some of the synthetic vitamins pose less risk than others.